Skip to content

 # ── session teardown ──────────────────────────────────────────────

-# Robots are shut down per-episode; only cameras remain to close.
+# Robots are shut down per-episode; only cameras and interface remain.

 if robot_controller is not None: